 Figure 6: Diagram of approach to assess Buffer Condition for Estuarine AAs.
-The white line is the edge of the AA.
+In example A, the white line is the edge of the AA.
 Continuing with the example from above, this submetric assesses the condition of the buffer only where it was found to be present in the two previous steps (the shaded area with green edge shown).
+In example B, the buffer area is the shaded green region.
+The open water area is not considered in assessing buffer condition.